 A partial denture set is coloured to match your natural teeth.
-Traditional removable partial dentures are made from more rigid materials such as metal.
+Traditional removable partial dentures are made from more rigid materials such as chrome.
 There are more modern flexible alternatives made with nylon are now available.

 If you'd prefer not to spend any time with gaps in your teeth, you may be eligible for immediate dentures.
 This type of denture can be made before any of a patient's teeth are removed, and so is available to be worn during the healing process.
 Wearing immediate dentures allows full use of your mouth until your permanent dentures are complete.

 As the gum tissue heals, there is a change in shape, so immediate dentures often need adjusting over time.
 That's why this type of denture is usually used as a temporary measure, until a complete set of conventional dentures are made.

 Dental implants are an alternative to traditional dentures, and can used to replace a single tooth, multiple missing teeth or even as support for a set of permanent dentures.

 Dental implants work by using a screw to fix an artificial tooth to the jaw bone.
 This secures the false tooth, holding the denture in place, and so providing a more natural look.
 Implants can last much longer than traditional dentures, so you won't have to worry about replacing them.